 The above model is based on the assumption that the Biblical cubit was, using our modern system, 18 inches (45.7 centimeters).
 If a larger cubit is assumed the model would be proportionally larger.

 A rudder is a vertical object added to the back or stern of a boat that can be manipulated such that it steers the vessel.
-The Bible does not record its was suggested, or that God stated, that a rudder be built.
+The Bible does not record its was suggested, or that God stated, that Noah needed to build a rudder.
 While the absence of any steering capabilities on the ship is far from definitive, the inability of humans to be able to navigate it could easily be symbolic of great spiritual principles.

-Without the ability to steer the ship, it would be left to roam wherever the wind, weather and currents decided to take it.
+Without the ability to steer the ship, it would be left to roam wherever the wind, weather and water currents decided to take it.
 Noah, of himself, was powerless to direct the Ark away from any perceived dangers or obstacles like trees, rocks, waterfalls, swift currents, hills, mountains, and so on as the flood waters rose and fell.